Understanding the Genetic Risk of Cancer

-ProMedica Cancer Institute’s cancer genetics program provides a risk assessment for appropriate individuals as well as testing and education for at-risk patients.
+ProMedica Cancer Institute’s cancer genetics program provides risk assessment for appropriate individuals as well as testing and education for at-risk patients.

 - Bilateral breast cancer